Antiz96/arch-update/README.md

 - Automatic check and listing of orphan packages and offers to remove them.
 - Automatic check for old and/or uninstalled cached packages and offers to remove them.
 - Lists and helps you processing pacnew/pacsave files.
+- Automatic check for services requiring a post update restart and offers to do so if there are.
 - Automatic check for pending kernel updates requiring a reboot to be applied and offers to do so if there's one.
 - Support for `sudo`, `doas` & `run0`.
 - Optional support for AUR packages (through `yay` or `paru`).